richardgaywood/blog/paydata.org/content/setting/cyberpunk/cyberpunk_tech_level_tweaks.md

 ## Nanotech

-*Reasoning: full-on nanotech, especially nanoware and nanoforges, pushes the tech level further than I am comfortable with.*
+*Reasoning: full-on nanotech, especially nanoware and nanoforges, pushes the tech level further than I am comfortable with.
+I also want to give orbital factories a very concrete reason to exist that justifies their colossal expense, as well being something specific and valuable that only the megacorps can do.*

 Nanotech is in its infancy.
 It can do two things well: